 The digital adoption platforms we’ve listed above come with an array of different branding capabilities.
 Some fully allow you to take over and give users a seamless brand experience.
 However, others are quite clearly a separate product or charge more in their plans if you want to brand the overlay.

 How mature is your brand, and how important is product branding right now?
 For example, if you’re in beta testing, branding may perhaps not be top of your list when you’re just trying to find product-market fit and build a user base.

 Your digital adoption goals #

 Lastly, what are your goals with a DAP?
 What are you hoping to achieve?
 A few goals, KPIs, and retention metrics to consider are:

 Product adoption rate

 Customer retention rate

 When you understand what the above metrics look like for your product, you can set some goals and KPIs around improving them with a digital adoption platform.

 That’s a wrap (or in this case – a sandwich) on digital adoption solutions.
 Hopefully, you’ve discovered the best practices around digital adoption platforms you can implement for your users, product, and business.

-In closing, try to track and analyze product usage to kick-start your digital adoption process on the right foot for your company.
+In closing, try to track and analyze product usage to kick-start your company's digital adoption process on the right foot.
 Once you’ve got a better understanding of your users and data, you can compare the above products to find what’s the best fit for you.
 Remember, all of them are designed to help SaaS applications succeed, but that doesn’t mean they’ll be perfect for your needs.
 Take your time in working through your selection process.